Friday, October 31, 2014

 Yani - chopping, chopping, chopping

-Across the street at the middle-school the students are boisterously departing for a three-day weekend away from their studies.
-They carry bunches of flowers and other gifts that have decorated temporary Hanal Pixán altars honoring their departed family members.
+Across the street at the middle school, the students are boisterously departing for a three-day weekend away from their studies.
+They carry bunches of flowers and other gifts, decorations for the temporary Hanal Pixán altars honouring their departed family members.
 The students will celebrate Hanal Pixán again with their families on November 1st and November 2nd, eating special foods, and visiting family graves in the cemetery.

 Preparing the banana leaves

-First she removed the cooked chickens from the huge pot, and then added chopped tomatoes, onions, handfuls of an herb called ezapote, salt, and a red spice achiote to the broth.
+First, she removed the cooked chickens from the huge pot, and then added chopped tomatoes, onions, handfuls of an herb called ezapote, salt, and a red spice called achiote to the broth.

 Mixing masa, a cornmeal dough that takes time and special techniques to create, she thickened the chicken broth.

-Eduardo and Patricia with decorations for birthday party
+Eduardo and Patricia, decorations for the birthday party

 Manual - starting to cook the "pibe"

-With the addition of the K'ol – the chicken mixture – more vegetables, and a sliced hard-boiled egg Yani's creation was finally ready for the top crust.
-Everything is parceled up with banana leaves and tied securely.
+With the addition of the K'ol – the chicken mixture – more vegetables, and a sliced hard-boiled egg, Yani's creation was finally ready for the top crust.
+Everything is parcelled up with banana leaves and tied securely.
 It's a work of art.
 She then creates a special “pibe” for Manual's upcoming birthday.
-He has requested his usual twenty Serrano chili peppers and a K'ol mixture including multi-coloured, Xpelón, beans.
-This dish is too spicy for most of the other family members and he will likely savour his fiery treat all on his own.
+He has requested his usual twenty Serrano chilli peppers and a K'ol mixture including multi-coloured, Xpelón beans.
+This dish is too spicy for most of the other family members, and he will likely savour his fiery treat all on his own.

 All set for the top crust to go on